MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 Lastly, I continue my project where I design an architecture for the system.

 ## Day 3
-At the morning I continue to working on my project, continue to classify the ISO policy and company policy.
+In the morning, I continued my project by continuing to categorize ISO policies and company policies.
-At the Afternoon, I have a meeting with the MIS security teams and we discuss about the progress of my project about the ISO27001:2022 at the meeting corner of ISO department.
-I presented about my progress to them and then we discuss about the current policy classification accuracy.
-I drop down the discussion important parts for further modification on the ISO classification.
+In the afternoon, I had a meeting with the MIS Security team to discuss the progress of my ISO27001:2022 project in the ISO department's conference room.
+I briefed them on my progress and then we discussed the accuracy of the current policy categorization.
+I documented the important parts of the discussion and the results for further revisions to the ISO classification.

 ## Day 4
-Today
+This week I am the PIC of the resignee